paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-...and finally, we want to give the Person the ability to say their name, making sure that we handle the case when the Person is not given a name at initialization, by enabling them to say that their name is "Unknown".<br />
+...we want to give the Person the ability to say their name, making sure that we handle the case when the Person is not given a name at initialization, by enabling them to say that their name is "Unknown".<br />
-Now, given what we now know of local variable and method assignment, I would expect the following to happen when we attempt to get a Person to say its name.
+So, given what we now know of local variable and method assignment, I would expect the following to happen when we attempt to get a Person to say its name.

 ---
 [.background-color: #F0F0F0]